Lynx's Maya Moore speaks out on protests against police misconduct, comments by Saints quarterback Drew Brees

 “These roots, and that culture, is still in our modern day,” Moore said, adding it “shows itself through policing, through prosecutorial misconduct, through numerous things that are systematically in place.
 Right now we’re having our eyes opened to the bad news of what’s going on.
 But also I think now people are able to have their eyes on the good news of where we can go, who we can become, now that we’ve actually started to acknowledge where we are.”

-Back in 2016, Moore — along with teammates Rebekkah Brunson, Seimone Augustus and Lindsay Whalen — had the Lynx wear T-shirts to warm up for a game that urged change in the wake of Philando Castile being shot during a traffic stop in Falcon Heights and, earlier, Alton Sterling having been shot by police outside a store in Baton Rouge, La., not far from where Augustus grew up.
+Back in 2016, Moore — along with teammates Rebekkah Brunson, Seimone Augustus and Lindsay Whalen — had the Lynx wear T-shirts in warm-ups for a game that urged change in the wake of Philando Castile being shot during a traffic stop in Falcon Heights and, earlier, Alton Sterling having been shot by police outside a store in Baton Rouge, La., not far from where Augustus grew up.

-On ESPN, Moore was asked about the recent controversy involving Brees.
-In an interview Wednesday with Yahoo Finance, Brees reiterated his stance that he would never agree with anybody disrespecting the American flag, comments he walked back in an Instagram post Thursday.
+On ESPN, Moore was asked about Brees, who in an interview Wednesday with Yahoo Finance reiterated his stance that he would never agree with anybody disrespecting the American flag.

 “The other half of what Drew, I think, was starting to see — and other people can see — is that this symbol of freedom and bravery in America means that for a portion of the population,” Moore said.
 “There are so many — namely black and brown bodies — who have experienced a different America than what the mainstream American flag symbolizes.”